Higher order Goh conditions for singular extremals of corank 1

 \begin{proof}[Proof of Theorem \ref{teoes} - claim iii)] Let $\m\in\N$ be an odd integer.
 We claim that there exists $v=(v_1,\.,v_{n-1})\in\dom(\D_0^nG_J) \subset \dom(\D_0^nG)$ such that $\D_0^nG(v)\neq0$.
 The inclusion of domains is ensured by \eqref{621}.
 By Theorem \ref{teo103} we have $\D_0^hG=0$ for any $h<\m$.
 Then from \eqref{62} it follows that also the extended map satisfies $\D_0^nG_J(v)\neq0$ and $\D_0^hG_J=0$ for $h<\m$.

 By Proposition \ref{REGON} the differential $\D_0^nG_J$ is regular; here, we are using the fact that $n$ is odd.
 By Theorem \ref{thm:Gopen}, $G_J$ is open at zero and thus $F_J$ is open at $u$.
-This implies that $\g$ is not length minimizing.
+This implies that $\g$ is not length-minimizing.

 So, the proof of our claim reduces to find a function $v_1\in\ker(d_0G_J)$ such that \be \int_0^1\left(\int_t^1 v_1^1(\tau)d\tau\right)^n dt\neq0. \ee If such a control $v_1$ exists, then by Proposition \ref{prop:corrrections} there also exist $v_2,\.,v_{n-1}\in L^2(I;\R^2)$ such that $v=(v_1,\.,v_{n-1})\in\dom(\D_0^nG_J)$ and by \eqref{eqDn} it follows $\D_0^nG(v)\neq0$.